dmitribodiu/90-days-challenge/first_two_weeks/architecture.md

 solution space.

-In the real world, domains have fuzzy boundaries, but in the world of software we want to reduce coupling between separate subsystems so that they can evolve independently.
+In the real world, domains have fuzzy boundaries, but in the world of software we want to `reduce coupling` between separate subsystems so that they can evolve independently.
 This means, sadly, that our domain model will never be as rich as the real world, but we can tolerate this in `exchange for less complexity and easier maintenance`.

-However you partition the domain, it’s important that each bounded context has a clear responsibility, because when we come to implement the model, a bounded context will correspond exactly to some kind of software component.
+However you partition the domain, it’s important that each bounded context has a `clear responsibility`, because when we come to implement the model, a bounded context will correspond exactly to some kind of software component.

 1. Getting the Contexts Right